Peter Bromhead

-Peter Bromhead (born 31 May 1933) is a New Zealand commercial interior designer, cartoonist and illustrator.
+Peter Bromhead (31 May 1933 – 25 August 2026) was a New Zealand editorial cartoonist and commercial interior designer.

+Biography

 Bromhead was born in Portsmouth, England, on 31 May 1933.
-He trained as an industrial designer in England and Sweden and migrated to New Zealand in the 1950s, and becoming a naturalised New Zealand citizen in 1979.
+His mother remarried after his father died and his stepfather's name was Bob Bromhead.
+His first job was as a window dresser in London and he trained as an industrial designer in England and Sweden.
+He migrated to New Zealand in the 1950s with his first wife, mother and step-father.
+He became a naturalised New Zealand citizen in 1979.

+He always harboured a desire to be a cartoonist but worked as a designer of commercial interiors and furniture importer directing his company Bromhead Design.
 He was the editorial cartoonist for the Auckland Star from 1973 to 1989.
+He also drew cartoons for other publications including New Zealand Truth, The Dominion, The New Zealand Herald and the New Zealand Listener.
+He cartooned under his own name and the pseudonym Deighton.

+In 2016 he published his memoir Bromhead: Scratching a Living.

+Bromhead died in Rotorua on 25 August 2026, at the age of 93.

+Honours and awards

 In the 1999 Queen's Birthday Honours, Bromhead was appointed a Member of the New Zealand Order of Merit, for services as a cartoonist.
-In 2008 he was made a life member as a Fellow of the Designers Institute of New Zealand.
+In 2008, he was made a life member as a Fellow of the Designers Institute of New Zealand.
+He was awarded the Danish Prince Henrik Medal of Honour for his design work.

-Bromhead was described by Richard Long, former editor of The Dominion Post, as probably the best pocket cartoonist operating in the British Commonwealth.
-He has received 11 awards for cartooning at the Voyager Media Awards (previously Canon Media Awards and Qantas Media Awards).
+Bromhead was described by Richard Long, former editor of the Dominion Post, as "probably the best pocket cartoonist operating in the British Commonwealth".
+He received 11 awards for cartooning at the Voyager Media Awards (previously Canon Media Awards and Qantas Media Awards).